 Being a Forensic Expert Witness

 Dr. Jane K. McNaught is a locally and nationally recognized Forensic Expert Witness .
 Over the course of her more than 35 years of practice, she has worked with Defense and Plaintiff attorneys and has also been a Court appointed expert.
 Dr. McNaught has also been qualified and testified as an expert for the United States Army and Navy in the area of Post Traumatic Stress Disorder.
 She has administered more than 1700 psychological test batteries; and testified on over 500 occasions as a forensic expert regarding adults and children in the areas of civil, criminal, and family law.
-Dr. McNaught has been qualified as an expert in Minnesota, Wisconsin, North Dakota, Colorado, Ohio, and California.
+Dr. McNaught has been qualified as an expert in a variety of court settings in the State of Minnesota as well as nationally.
 She has also been qualified as an expert in both District and Federal court.
 Additionally, Dr. McNaught provides trial consultation and case preparation services for Defense and Plaintiff attorneys when psychological or psychiatric distress is in question.
 Learn more about Dr. Jane K. McNaught >

 - +Why is Psychological Testing Important?